SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss-meta.md

 ### Ideas
  - During the hug contest, they sleep in Pinkie's bed.
 Dash loses the contest in her sleep, but Pinkie wakes up and makes it seem like she lost instead.
+ - The hugging contest has stakes, winner gets whatever they want.
- - When they kiss for the contest, Rainbow kisses her passionately, holding her.
+ - Rainbow asks for a kiss from Pinkie.
+Rainbow kisses her passionately, holding her.
 She breaks the kiss off and asks Pinkie out.
  - Pinkie feels bad about lying about the hug contest, admitting that she just wanted to make her happy like she felt the whole time hugging her.

 ### Flow